What Causes Construction Accidents in Wisconsin?

 If you are injured on a construction site, you must know the right steps to help you protect your legal rights:

-Report the Accident for Workers’ Compensation
+How Do You Report a Construction Accident for Workers’ Comp?

 Whether you intend to file a personal injury claim or not, injuries on the job require you to report them to your supervisor or management immediately.
 You will need to file a claim through workers’ comp, and in most cases, your employer will file the paperwork accordingly, and you should receive your benefits from workers’ comp.

-Get Immediate Medical Attention
+Why Is Immediate Medical Attention Important?

 When victims have serious, emergency injuries from an accident at work, the most important thing to do is get to the hospital.
 You will want to file your claim after this, and you can visit any emergency room.
 However, if your accident wasn’t life-threatening, you will need to visit a doctor on your employer’s list of physicians as per workers’ comp.